 This year I was gifted some sweet corn, freshly picked the night before.
 First of all, there’s something magical about fresh sweet corn, but to think of it being picked, on a balmy summer night by the light of the moon.
 All of a sudden it seemed even more magical!
 Some of my Sweet Corn went to my Instant Pot Sweet Corn (love love love no pots of boiling water and the IP cooks corn so beautifully) and the rest, well it went into this Potato Corn Chowder Instant Pot or Not.

 Every year I go through the same thing.
 I see the small signs of fall coming, but I just ignore them.
 I never want summer to end and I never want to think about our Minnesota winter to come.
-But one thing that’s a sure sign of that impending change of seasons is what I want to eat.
-Well, first of all, I think Soup!
-But I also love a weekend morning to whip up something for breakfast.
-Something a little special.
-Something I might not bother with on a summer morning.
-Something like these Berry Souffle Pancakes.
+But one thing that’s a sure sign of that impending change of seasons is what I want to eat and how I want to cook.
+And today I was thinking Berry Souffle Pancakes.

 So last week I posted Philly Cheesesteak Sliders (in honor of the Philadelphia Eagles – that’s before I knew how badly our Vikings were going to be trounced!)
 This week, I thought what the heck.
 New England Clam Chowder was in order to represent the New England Patriots.
 For the Superbowl, eh?
 You betcha.
 We’re hosting it in Minneapolis this year, so that’s exciting.
 And whether the Eagles or the Patriots win, you’ll have a win if you serve this New England Clam Chowder.